thegreatsunra/lpn-cloud-init/README.md

-# lemp-cloud-init
+# lpn-cloud-init

-> Spin up a new Ubuntu, Nginx, MariaDB, PHP server on Digital Ocean
+> Spin up a new Linux/Ubuntu, Postgres, Node server on Digital Ocean

 ### Notes